mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 Thi looked at him with a stern eye, but his own remained vacantly fixed on an invisible specter in the distance.

-After a tense moment, he turned around and asked, "Who the hell even are you, Cas?
+After a tense moment, he turned around and asked, "Who the hell even are you, Casra?
 Why should I trust anything you have to say?"

 Casra grabbed his arm and leaned hae face into his.